 flesh, but also because He understood the truth better than anyone and lived

-listen carefully to their message and discern their error, we come to realize
+listen carefully to their message and discern their error, we come to

 know from reading some of the literature of the first and second century

-church, this anointing failed to successfully transfer to the next generation,
+Church, this anointing failed to successfully transfer to the next generation,

 suggesting that certain aspects of the gospel of Christ failed to transfer